Warrior III Pose

 Contraindications and Cautions:

-1. Heart conditions like high blood pressure
+1. Heart conditions such as high blood pressure

 2. Heavy menstrual bleeding